hackgnar/ble_ctf_infinity/docs/contributing.md

 ble_ctf_infinity/gatt_servers

 Even the scoreboard/dashboard is modular and can be swapped out!
-Feel free to write dashboards that are network enabled or hook into CTF project such as [CTFD](https://github.com/CTFd/CTFd)!
+Feel free to write dashboards that are network enabled or hook into other CTF projects such as [CTFD](https://github.com/CTFd/CTFd)!

 ## Simple Flag Creation Example
 Lets step though an example of how to build a new flag from scratch to include in the CTF.